MarkStrendin/MCF-BlockDuplicator/Readme.md

 Permissions
 -----------

+Supports GroupManager and Permissions - tested with GroupManager 1.0-alpha-5 and Permissions 2.5.4

     blockduplicator.commands.more       Access to the /more command (and aliases) blockduplicator.commands.clearinv   Access to the /clearinv command (and aliases) blockduplicator.commands.pick       Access to the /pick command (and aliases)